scribbletune/scribbletune.com/_pages/beat2.md

 const ptn = 'xxxx';
 ```

 and 8 of these create a 8 bar section.
+We'll however create only 7 as we want a variation on the last bar.

 ```
 const ptn = 'xxxx'.repeat(7);